Register today to receive the latest BOCC updates and the JoCo Monthly email newsletter from the 6th District Commissioner.

-The Sixth District includes the bulk of Johnson County’s unincorporated areas that stretch to the southern and western county lines.
+The 6th District includes the bulk of Johnson County’s unincorporated area that stretches to the southern and western county lines.
 It is an area marked by the traditions and hallmarks of original small towns.
-Approximately 40 percent of the county’s 477 square miles remains unincorporated, even though Johnson County’s population has passed the half-million mark!
-In addition to the rural area, the Sixth District includes the communities of Gardner, De Soto, and Edgerton, along with the western portions of the city of Olathe.
-The district also includes the townships of Gardner, Lexington, McCamish, and Olathe.
+Approximately 40 percent of the county’s 477 square miles remains unincorporated, even though Johnson County’s population has passed the half-million mark.
+In addition to the rural area, the 6th District includes the communities of Gardner, De Soto and Edgerton, along with the western portions of the city of Olathe.
+The district also includes the townships of Gardner, Lexington, McCamish and Olathe.

 - Northwest Consolidated Zoning Board

 Mike Brown is a lifelong Kansan in a family tree with eight generations of Kansans.
 He has been a tireless public servant for more than two decades and now proudly serves the western half and southwest corner of Johnson County.